Bill Gates is the second wealthiest man on the planet with a net worth in excess of $90 billion.

 Lower-priced Asian competitors lack a global dealer support network and have struggled to take share from Caterpillar.
 In fact, Caterpillar has increased its machine market share for five years in a row.

-Caterpillar’s dividend has also remained intact for now.
+Caterpillar’s dividend has also remained intact for now despite the commodity slump in recent years.
 The company has paid a dividend every quarter since 1933 and has raised its dividend for more than 20 consecutive years.

-Management finally raised the dividend by 1.3% in June 2017 after holdings its payout flat for close to two years.
-Until end markets begin to recover more strongly, meaningful dividend increases are unlikely.
+After a two-year freeze, management finally raised the dividend by 1.3% in June 2017.
+With end markets beginning to recover more strongly, more meaningful dividend increases could be ahead.

 In fact, Caterpillar now expects to record its first year-over-year revenue increase since 2012.